 Already, CII has launched preliminary initiatives to understand the behaviors of NYC businesses with regards to childcare innovation.
 In collaboration with the Partnership for New York City (PFNYC), A Better New York (ABNY), and Tech:NYC, CII surveyed companies representing over 30,000 NYC employees about their relationship to the childcare crisis.
-The survey responses validated the need for CII, including that: (1) a majority of employers do not have a solid understanding of potential childcare offerings, (2) almost all respondents reported that employees had requested childcare accommodation amidst COVID-19, (3) most respondents did not feel their company had a solid understanding of the childcare offerings that could be offered to their employees, and (4) nearly all respondents were eager to meet and share resources about childcare.
+The survey responses validated the need for CII, including that: (1) a majority of employees had requested childcare accommodation amidst COVID-19, (3) most respondents reported that employees had understanding of the childcare offerings that could be offered to their employees, and (4) nearly all respondents were eager to meet and share resources about childcare.
 In response to the clear articulation of an interest in collaborative resource-sharing on childcare innovation, CII hosted its premiere event in December with Better Life Labs (BLL) and PFNYC called, "Retaining Working Parents in the Pandemic and Beyond: How Employers can Support Childcare."
 Nine senior leaders representing over 77,000 employees worldwide in real estate, manufacturing, financial services, insurance, and food and beverage shared their concerns and challenges in supporting the childcare needs of their employees.
 The takeaways from this event served as further evidence of the private sector's enthusiasm for public-private collaboration, while simultaneously evidencing the need for deeper, individualized data gathering on each company's underlying needs.